GuntasJ/CS461_Program1_SearchMethods/README.md

 Source code for algorithms will be in pathfinding package.

 The screen shot folder has pictures of the different algos running with the requested generated data.
 I used the destination from El_Dorado -> Emporia for all of them

+Chat Gpt Prompts:

+implement a depth first search in java for a graph.
+The graphs have cities that contain a name of type string to identify.
+They also have a long and latitude of type double however these are not going to be used in the depth first search.
+Make the depth first search iterative and not recursive.
+Return a list of the cities for the path.
+This path finding function should take in two cities, the start and the end. it should return a path to the end city

+rewrite this to instead use a breadth first search

+rewrite this to instead use id-dfs

+rewrite this to use a best first search instead with the heuristic being the distance calcualted from the long and lat to the end city

+rewrite this to use A-star algorithm instead with the heuristic being the distance calcualted from the long and lat to the end city